How to get out of a timeshare: 6 best strategies

 How to get out of a timeshare FAQ

-01: How much does it cost to get out of a timeshare?
+01: What is the average cost to get out of a timeshare?

 The cost to exit a timeshare varies significantly, ranging from a few hundred dollars for simple methods like using the rescission period to potentially over $15,000 if you need to hire a lawyer for complex cases or utilize certain exit companies.
 Factors influencing the cost include whether you still owe a mortgage, the specific resort's policies and the chosen exit method.